By browsing the content of KeepExploringSardinia.com (from now on also referred to as KES) you agree to all following terms and conditions.

 KES always recommends the help of a certified tour guide and comprehensive health insurance when visiting Sardinia.
 Please note for some activities – including but not limited to climbing, skydiving, scuba diving, coasteering, and canyoning – supplementary insurance may be necessary.

 KES is not responsible for any consequence deriving from dining at any of the suggested diners in Sardinia.
-Please always ask local staff about allergens content in any food before eating.
+Please always ask the local staff about allergens content in any food before eating.

 KES is not responsible for any virus or malware to which your electronic device might be exposed during web browsing.